Sawrz/docker-configs/portainer/README.md

 ## Preparations

-First, we need to prepare some things before we can actually start the Docker container.
+First, we need to prepare some things before we can start the Docker container.

 ### Create Folders & Files

 All files of your service will be in your main directory (the folder with the Docker files).
 Now, create here subfolders to store your data:

 ``` bash
 mkdir -p data